 Bypass navigation bar

-Projected Growth Through 2016 in Texas
+Projected Growth Through 2022 in Texas

-Occupational Outlook Handbook, there are more than 2 million jobs for bookkeeping, accounting and auditing clerks, with most employed in local government and in the accounting, tax preparation, bookkeeping and payroll services industry.
+Occupational Outlook Handbook, there are more than 2 million jobs for bookkeeping, accounting and auditing clerks.
+Most are employed in local government and in the accounting, tax preparation, bookkeeping and payroll services industry.
 High demand ensures plentiful job openings, including opportunities for temporary and part-time work.

 Experience in a related job and working in an office environment also is recommended.
 Employers prefer workers who are computer literate, with knowledge of word processing and spreadsheet software.
 Once hired, bookkeeping, accounting and auditing clerks usually receive on-the-job training.
 Some formal classroom training also may be necessary, such as training in specific computer software.

 You’ll find helpful information about accounting careers, certifications, licensing and more by visiting the websites of some